NGC 1365 velocity field image

 This is a brief tutorial essay intended to go over some simple optics governing instrumentation for astronomical telescopes, including simplified reimaging cameras and spectrographs.
 The original motivation for this essay was to provide a non-specialized answer to the question: "Why do instruments for large telescopes have to be large?"

-NEW: Template Spectra for Infrared-Luminous Galaxies from G.H.
-Rieke et al 2008, http://arxiv.org/abs/0810.4150.
+-- Data tables for Template Spectra for Infrared-Luminous Galaxies from G.H.
+Rieke et al 2009, ApJ 692, 556.

-A white paper on the role of astronomical software and its authors submitted to the Astro 2010 Decadal Survey call for papers on the State of the Profession.
+"Astronomical Software Wants to be Free," a white paper on the role of astronomical software and its authors submitted to the Astro 2010 Decadal Survey call for papers on the State of the Profession.

 Research interests